janboddez/aperture-docker-compose/README.md

 docker exec aperture_aperture_1 php aperture/artisan create:user https://example.org/
 ```

 Now all that's left is making sure `https://aperture.example.org` and `https://watchtower.example.org` can actually be reached.
-(Via a web server, and DNS and things.)
+Two example NGINX config files can be found in `nginx-examples`.
+These assume that the user all of the above was run under is named `aperture`.
+(E.g., the `root` directive points at `/home/aperture/www` and so on.)
+And that Watchtower runs on port 9001, and Aperture on 9002.
+(You'd of course use the values in the `.env` file.)

 Finally, refer to Aperture from your main site, like so:
 ```